AI ETF Overview | AGIX | Artificial Intelligence ETF

 Gross Margin: The percentage of a company's revenue that's retained after direct expenses such as labor and materials have been subtracted.

-Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA): Financial metric that represents the operational profitability of a company
+Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA): Financial metric that represents the operational profitability of a company.

 Compound Annual Growth Rate (CAGR): Mean annual growth rate of an investment over a period longer than one year.